 Above: A Scarlet Oak just beginning to show Fall color.
 Drawing from Michaux, Francois Andrew– – The North American Sylva or A Description of the Forest Trees of the United States, Canada and Nova Scotia Vol. I

 Below: 1st photo - The male flowers occur in hanging catkins from buds at the end of the prior year's twigs.
 2nd photo - Twigs are reddish-brown with light colored lenticels.
 Buds are plump, pointed and with light brown hair in the upper half.
 3rd photo - Bark becomes blackish, thick, and furrowed into scaly ridges and plates, especially near the base of the tree.

 Below: 1st photo - Female flowers form on short spurs from the leaf axils on new growth.
 2nd photo - Mature Acorns - photo ©Steven Hurst, USDA-NRCS Plants Database.

 BELOW: 1ST photo - This developing acorn is on a stalk, long for an acorn.
+The cup does not increase in size as the maturing acorn grows.
 2ND photo - The upper surface of the leaf is glossy green.

 Below: Leaves can be variable in shape, elliptical overall, with some lobes divided almost to the mid-rib.
 The only hair is in the vein intersections on the leaf underside (3rd photo).